-1. The Requested State shall use its best efforts to effect service of any document relating, in whole or in part, to any request for assistance made by the Requesting State under the provisions of this Treaty.
+1. The Requested State shall use its best efforts to effect service of any document relating, in whole or in part, to any request for assistance made by the Mequesting:State under the provisions of this Treaty.

-2. The Requesting State shall transmit any request for the service of a document requiring the appearance of a person before an authority in the Requesting State a reasonable time before the scheduled appearance.
+2. The Requesting State shall transmit any request for the service of a document requiring the appearance of a person before an authority in the Requesting State areasonable time before the scheduled appearance.

-3. The Requested State shall return a proof of service in the manner specified in the Request.
+3. The Requested State shall return a proof of service in the manner specified influencequest.